• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Painting a Cast Iron Bath – How to Get a Great Finish with Cast Iron Bath Paint
+Home > DIY How To Projects and Tutorial Guides > Painting a Cast Iron Bath

-Learn about painting an iron bath and how to paint and which materials to use to get a great finish on your old cast iron bath.
+Learn about painting a cast iron bath and how to paint and which materials to use to get a great finish on your old cast iron bath.
 This project will help you revamp the old bath and turn it into a real feature in any bathroom.
 Make sure your get a great finish to your old cast iron bath.

 TwitterFacebookPin ItBuffer

-Project MenuProject Menu
+Project Page Menu

 • How to Tutorial